Advising Handbook - TSAS

 For an adult student who graduated from high school several years ago, the Office of Admissions will consider not only his or her academic record but also accomplishments since high school.
 Important factors include professional work and advancement and motivation to succeed in Thompson School courses.
 In addition, applicants will be considered on the basis of any available test scores such as General Education Development (GED), SAT or ACT, and College Level Examination Program (CLEP); letters of reference; previous college study; and military record (if applicable).
 Adult students who have been out of high school for a number of years may request that the Office of Admissions waive the SAT requirement.

-Thompson School Students Taking Baccalaureate-numbered (400-numbered or higher) Courses
+Thompson School Students Taking Undergraduate-numbered (400-numbered or higher) Courses Other than Thompson School Courses

-Baccalaureate-numbered courses (400-numbered or higher) may be taken by matriculated TSAS students with the appropriate approval.
+Undergraduate-numbered courses (400-numbered or higher) offered outside the Thompson School may be taken by matriculated TSAS students with the appropriate approval.
 Information regarding the approval process is available from the Thompson School Student’s organization in Blackboard.

 Any of these courses and the corresponding grade will remain active on the student’s transcript and become the beginning grade point average if and when the student matriculates into a Bachelor’s degree program.
 This will apply whether or not the student actually completes his/her A.A.S. degree before transferring to the other degree program.
 Students may not petition to selectively include or exclude any of the baccalaureate-numbered courses in their Bachelor’s degree cumulative grade point average.